Smart Compliance Platform

 The Problem

 ADP’s Added Value Services solutions were fragmented and difficult for customers to use.
-Each product had a different data sources, interaction models, and user interface which made using the different products confusing and difficult. notifications and messaging was fragmented and would cause confusion for customers.These issues affected growth and retention negatively.
+Each product had different data sources, interaction models, and user interfaces, which made using the various products confusing and difficult.
+Notifications and messaging were fragmented and caused confusion for customers.
+These issues negatively affected growth and retention.

 The Work